-To maintain the favourable conservation condition of Vegetated sea cliffs of the Atlantic and Baltic coasts in Helvick Head SAC, which is defined by the following list of attributes and targets:
+To maintain the favourable conservation condition of Vegetated sea cliffs of the Atlantic and Baltic coasts in Ardmore Head SAC, which is defined by the following list of attributes and targets:

 Attribute Measure Target Notes Habitat length Kilometres Area stable, subject to natural processes, including erosion.
-For the sub-site mapped (Ballyquin to Helvick Head), total length of cliff sections: 4.97km.
-See map 3 Based on data from the Irish Sea Cliff Survey (ISCS) (Barron et al., 2011).
+For the sub-site (Ardmore) mapped, total length of cliff sections: 2.29km.
+See map 2 Based on data from the Irish Sea Cliff Survey (ISCS) (Barron et al., 2011).
 Cliffs are linear features and are therefore measured in kilometres.
-The sub-site Ballyquin to Helvick Head (site ID: 10003) was identified using a combination of aerial photos and the DCENR helicopter viewer.
-The length of cliff was measured (in sections) to give a total estimated are of 4.97km within Helvick Head SAC.
-The length of cliff is likely to be underestimated.
-See the Helvick Head SAC conservation objectives supporting document for coastal habitats for further details Habitat distribution Occurrence No decline, subject to natural processes.
-See map 3 Sea cliffs are known to occur along the coastline from Helvick Head to Muggort's Bay.
-See the coasta habitats supporting document for further details Physical structure: functionality and hydrological regime Occurrence of artificial barriers No alteration to natural functioning of geomorphological and hydrological processes, including groundwater quality, due to artificial structures Based on data from Barron et al. (2011).
+The sub-site Ardmore (site ID: 10002) was identified using a combination of aerial photos and the DCENR helicopter viewer.
+The length of cliff was measured (in sections) to give a total estimated area of 2.29km within Ardmore Head SAC.
+The length of clif is likely to be underestimated.
+See the Ardmore Head SAC conservation objectives supporting document for coastal habitats for further details Habitat distribution Occurrence No decline, subject to natural processes.
+See map 2 Sea cliffs are known to occur along the coastline from Ardmore Head to Ram Head.
+Hard cliffs have been noted in this SAC and it is thought that all of the cliffs are of the hard type (Browne, 2005; Barror et al., 2011).
+See the coastal habitats supporting document for further details Physical structure: functionality and hydrological regime Occurrence of artificial barriers No alteration to natural functioning of geomorphological and hydrological processes, including groundwater quality, due to artificial structures Based on data from Barron et al. (2011).
 Maintaining natural geomorphological processes, including natural erosion, is important for the health of vegetated sea cliffs.
-Hydrological processes maintain flushes, and in some cases tufa formations that can be associated with sea cliffs.
-Hydrological features such as gullies, streams and cascades were identified by the ISCS as occurring within the Ballyquin to Helvick Head sub-site, but not within Helvick Head SAC.
+Hydrological processes maintain flushes, and in some cases tufa formations, that can be associated with sea cliffs.
 See the coastal habitats supporting document for further details Vegetation structure: zonation Occurrence Maintain range of sea cliff habitat zonations including transitional zones, subject to natural processes including erosion and succession Based on data from Barron et al. (2011).
-The cliff top at Helvick Head SAC supports dry heath of a type characteristic of shallow soils on acid rocks.
-Coastal grassland also occurs in places on the cliff top.
+Dry heath merges into the cliff vegetation but also into dry grassland, especially at Ardmore Head.
 See the coastal habitats supporting document for further details Vegetation structure: vegetation height Centimetres Maintain structural variation within sward Based on data from Barron et al. (2011).
-It has bee noted that low heath vegetation on the cliff tops provides good foraging habitat for chough ( Pyrrhocorax pyrrhocorax ).
-See the coastal habitats supporting document for further details Vegetation composition: typical species and sub- communities Percentage cover at a representative number of monitoring stops Maintain range of sub- communities with typical species listed in the Irish Sea Cliff Survey (Barron et al., 2011) The sea cliffs are particularly well-vegetated at the eastern end of the SAC.
-This vegetation contains crevice and ledge species along with maritime grassland species of hard cliffs.
+See the coastal habitats supporting document for further details Vegetation composition: typical species and sub- communities Percentage cover at a representative number of monitoring stops Maintain range of sub- communities with typical species listed in the Irish Sea Cliff Survey (Barron et al., 2011) In the SAC, cliff vegetation includes sea-spurrey (Spergularia spp.), sea campion (Silene vulgaris subsp. maritima), thrift (Armeria maritima), buck's-horn plantain (Plantago coronopus), scurvy-grass (Cochlearia spp.), rock samphire (Crithmum maritimum) and sea lavender (Aster tripolium).
 See the coastal habitats supporting document for further details Vegetation composition: negative indicator species Percentage Negative indicator species (including non-native species) to represent less than 5% cover Based on data from Barron et al. (2011).
 See the coastal habitats supporting document for further details Vegetation composition: bracken and woody species Percentage Cover of bracken (Pteridium aquilinum) on grassland and/or heath less than 10%.
-Cover of woody species on grassland and/or heath less than 20% Based on data from Barron et al. (2011).
-At Helvick Head SAC, where heath has reclaimed formerly improved fields, gorse ( Viex europaeus ), bracken ( Pteridium aquilinum ) and bramble ( Rubus fruticosus agg.) are common.
+Cover of woody species on grassland and or heath less than 20% Based on data from Barron et al. (2011).
 See the coastal habitats supporting document for further details

-Conservation Objectives for: Helvick Head SAC [000665]
+Conservation Objectives for : Ardmore Head SAC [002123]